 By Asanga Abeyagoonasekera

 (Asanga Abeyagoonasekera is an international security and geopolitics analyst and strategic advisor from Sri Lanka.
 He has led two government think tanks providing strategic advocacy.
-With almost two decades of experience in the government sector in advisory positions to working at foreign policy and defence think tanks, he was the Founding Director General of the National Security Think Tank under the Ministry of Defence (INSSSL) until January 2020.
+With almost two decades of experience in the government sector in advisory positions to working at foreign policy and defense think tanks, he was the Founding Director-General of the National Security Think Tank under the Ministry of Defence (INSSSL) until January 2020.
 Earlier, he served as Executive Director at Kadirgamar Institute )